2 Kings 2:9-15

 PRAYER (traditional language)

-Holy One, whose beloved Son Jesus Christ didst bless the pure in heart: Grant that we, together with thy servant John Cassian and in union with his prayers, may ever seek the purity with which to behold thee as thou art; one God now and for ever.
+Holy God, whose beloved Son Jesus Christ didst bless the pure in heart: Grant that we, together with thy servant John Cassian and in union with his prayers, may ever seek the purity with which to behold thee as thou art; one God in Trinity of persons now and for ever.
 Amen.

 PRAYER (contemporary language)

-Holy One, whose beloved Son Jesus Christ blessed the pure in heart: Grant that we, together with your servant John Cassian and in union with his prayers, may ever seek the purity with which to behold you as you are; one God now and for ever.
+Holy God, whose beloved Son Jesus Christ blessed the pure in heart: Grant that we, together with your servant John Cassian and in union with his prayers, may ever seek the purity with which to behold you as you are; one God in Trinity of persons now and for ever.
 Amen.

-Thei commemoration appears in Lesser Feasts & Fasts 2018 with revised lessons.
+This commemoration appears in Lesser Feasts & Fasts 2022 with revised collects.

 Return to Lectionary